-Mix up a blueberry peanut butter smoothie for an easy, on-the-go healthy breakfast recipe!
-This blueberry protein shake boasts 22 grams of natural protein from peanut butter, milk, and Greek yogurt.
-Enjoy sipping this delicious wild blueberry protein smoothie!
+Mix up a blueberry peanut butter smoothie for an easy, on-the-go healthy breakfast recipe.
+It boasts 22 grams of protein!

 Want a super easy, healthy breakfast?
 Wake up with this antioxidant-rich blueberry peanut butter smoothie made with wild blueberries.
 The peanut butter blueberry smoothie is sure to satisfy your tastebuds and fill your belly!